 A client has checked out your portfolio and is interested in hiring your services.
 What’s next?
 Here are some steps to kickstart your design process as a freelance graphic designer.

 KNOW YOUR CLIENT

 DESCRIBE YOUR PROCESS

-Next, you should describe your design process and give the client a good idea of how you work.
-A typical process involves reviewing the design brief, doing research, coming up with concepts, and executing the design.
-Let the client know you will be working closely with them so changes can be made as soon as possible.
-Doing so reassures the client that you know what you’re doing — and not a scammer looking to run away with the deposit, they will be more likely to hire you as their designer.
+Describe your design workflow so the client has a better idea of how you work.
+A typical workflow involves research, conceptualization, and execution.
+Let the client know you will work closely with them so changes can be made as soon as possible.
+If you show the client that you know what you are doing, and not a scammer looking to run away with the deposit, they will be more likely to hire you as their designer.

-Every graphic designer has a different way of doing things, so be sure to experiment and find a process that works for you.
+Every graphic designer has a different way of doing things, so experiment and find a process that works for you.

 AGREE ON PRICE

-After getting to know each other better, it’s time to discuss probably the most important detail — price.
-If you’re offering fixed price packages, feel free to skip this step.
-If not, then try to ask for the client’s budget first.
-Having a number to work with allows you to tailor your services and provide a quote that is satisfactory to both parties.
+Now it’s time to discuss probably the most important aspect of a project — price.
+If you are offering fixed price packages, feel free to skip this step.
+If not, ask for the client’s budget first.
+Having a number to work with allows you to customize your services to their budget and provide a quote that is satisfactory to both parties.

 However, some clients don’t have experience working with graphic designers and aren’t sure how much a design usually costs.
 In such cases, give them a rough estimate of your rates.

 PENNING THE CONTRACT

 Having a contract is very important, especially for a freelance graphic designer.
 It provides both parties with a legal document stating the expectations for the project, and how problems can be resolved in a fair manner.
-It also helps you manage changes in scope, in case the client makes demands not in the contract.
+With an agreement in black and white, you can refuse any demands that are not in the contract.
 In short, contracts protect you by filtering out bad clients looking to exploit your services.